vitaut/vitaut.net/content/posts/2024/faster-cpp-compile-times.md

 }
 ```

-and it takes only ~59ms:
+and it takes only ~33ms:

 ```
-% time cc hello-stdio.c
+% time cc -c hello-stdio.c
-cc hello-stdio.c  0.05s user 0.02s system 121% cpu 0.059 total
+cc -c hello-stdio.c  0.01s user 0.01s system 68% cpu 0.033 total
 ```

 So due to uncontrolled standard library bloat between C++11 and C++20 we are now
-more than 5 times slower to compile than `printf`, all thanks to `<string>`
+almost 10 times slower to compile than `printf`, all thanks to `<string>`
 include.
 Can we do something about it?

 It turned out that with type erasure the dependency on `std::string` in